-Marriage is serious business, you are committing to each other and to building a life with each other ‘for better and for worse’ – for the rest of your life.
+Marriage is a serious business.
+You are committing to each other and to building a life with each other ‘for better and for worse’ – for the rest of your life.
 Nobody enters into a marriage with the intention for it to end prematurely.
-Therefore, this commitment of marriage should be carefully considered.
-So that your marriage can stay strong, and you can enjoy your life together for as long as you may live.
+Therefore, this commitment before marriage for a lifelong union should be carefully considered.
+This will help your marriage can stay strong, and you can enjoy your life together for as long as you may live.

-Part of ensuring that your marriage is strong, and can last the test of time lies in understanding who and what you are committing to.
-So to prevent any little, or large hiccups along the way, here are some things to know about each other before marriage.
+Part of ensuring that your marriage is strong, and can last the test of time lies in understanding who and what you are committing to before marriage.
+So, to prevent any little, or large hiccups along the way, here are some things to things to talk about before marriage.

 1. How do you negotiate together

-To serious negotiations such as those involving money, property, locations and child raising (the real-life challenges).
-If you can’t negotiate well together, and can’t learn to, then one of you is going to get their way over the other, and that is not conducive to an empowering relationship, or a strong marriage.
+Serious negotiations include those involving money, property, locations, and child-raising (the real-life challenges) amongst many.
+If you can’t negotiate well together, and can’t learn to, then one of you is going to get their way over the other.
+That is not conducive to an empowering relationship, or a strong marriage.

 2. What are each other’s expectations of the married life